Glasgow Disability Alliance (GDA) is a membership organisation run by and for disabled people.

 Ruth previously worked in France teaching English in secondary schools, and is involved with a number of grassroots campaigns fighting to make Scotland a fairer society.

-Outside of work Ruth loves travelling, watching films, cooking incredibly spicy food, and building up her collections of battered second hand books and vintage dresses.
+Outside of work Ruth loves travelling, watching films and cooking incredibly spicy food.

 Joining the GDA team in July 2015, Isla supports our Drivers for Change network.
-She organises training and opportunities for GDA members to share their experiences and speak out to help tackle the barriers disabled people face.
+She organises training and opportunities for GDA members to share their experiences, meet with powerholders like the Government or Council, and speak out to help tackle the barriers disabled people face.
 Isla's strategic focus is bringing lived experience into policy making and planning.

 Isla previously worked for a disabled people-led organisation in England, and researched disability and human rights while studying for an MA in Community Development.